clux/kubecon2022/source/slides.md

 **WIP**

 notes:
-- we have structs, but they are not really usable yet.
+- working on a pb version of this - but they are usable yet.
-- need to do some work on the client, accept protobuf envelopes
-- but the goal is that this will be the drop-in replacement for kube
+- the goal is that this will be the drop-in replacement for kube
-- and we have tons of ideas of how this can improve the life of people interacting with big and bulky structs
+- and we have tons of ideas of how this can improve the life of people interacting with big and bulky structs filled with option types

 ---